-Registration will be open for collection of race numbers on Saturday 16th June (1pm to 5pm) and from 7am on Sunday 17th June.
+Registration will be open for collection of race numbers on the Saturday from 1pm to 5pm and from 7am on the Sunday of the event.

-There are three Challenges available in 2017: 5k, 10k and Half Marathon.
+There are three Challenge races: 5k, 10k and Half Marathon.
 All start and finish at Cheltenham Racecourse.
 You can choose to walk or run whichever of the courses suits your ability.

 The routes follow public rights of way across fields, along lanes, over stiles, through gates and across streams.
 Some sections pass over fairly rough terrain.